Dahab – short intro

 “Dive Urge offered a peaceful relaxing get away, nicely situated away from the busy main town but still easily close enough if you felt like a quick stroll into town.”

 Dahab can be divided into three major parts.
-Masbat, which includes the bedouin village Asalah, is in the north.
+Masbat, which includes the Bedouin village Assalah, is in the north.
 South of Masbat is Mashraba.
-In the southwest is Medina which includes the Laguna area, famous for its excellent shallow-water windsurfing.
+In the southwest is Medina which includes the Lagoona area, famous for its excellent shallow-water windsurfing.